Gwizdo51/personal_dump/README.md

 - [x] add a shortcut to edit the user profile in VSCode
 - [x] add a function that prints example strings with the available colors
 - [x] don't color git prompt parentheses
+- [x] test if .gitattributes is working as intended

 ### *WIP*
 - [ ] add a mechanism to run the jupyter lab server on a seperate hidden powershell process